-Innovation in new goods, services, processes, and technologies drives economic growth.
+Innovations in new goods, services, processes, and technologies drive economic growth.
 Some of these innovations reach the commercial market through new business startups.
 These newly created firms can face substantial costs for researching, developing, and marketing new products or services.
 In these instances, investors can support high-risk, potentially high-growth startup companies through venture capital funding.

-Leading venture capital regions such as New York, Los Angeles, and northern California (which encompasses the San Francisco Bay Area, including Silicon Valley) account for an increasing share of the nation's venture capital deals.
-Yet, Illinois' share of deal making has remained largely stagnant during 2002-16, limiting the establishment, retention, and attraction of high-growth firms in the region.
+Leading venture capital regions such as New York, Los Angeles, and northern California (which encompasses the San Francisco Bay Area, including Silicon Valley) account for an increasing share of the nation’s venture capital deals.
+Illinois’ share of national deal making has more than doubled since 2002 but continues to lag peers.
+Lower rates of deal making can limit the establishment, retention, and attraction of high-growth firms in the region.

 Venture capital plays an important role in the business startup process by providing support to businesses before they are financially sustainable or able to access traditional funding streams.
 Venture capital investing is often a high-risk, high-reward endeavor because startup companies fail at high rates.

 Therefore, such investments tend to finance innovative ideas and companies in high-growth sectors.
 Popular industries for venture capital activity include software, biotechnology, media and entertainment, information technology services, and computers and peripherals.
-These industries attract the majority of venture capital deals due to their relatively low up-front capital costs, while industries with higher up-front costs, such as manufacturing, attract a smaller portion.
+These industries have relatively low up-front capital costs and they attract the majority of venture capital, while industries with higher up-front costs, such as manufacturing, attract a smaller portion.

-Investment in venture-backed companies only equates to 0.2 to 0.3 percent of U.S. gross domestic product each year, yet venture capital-backed firms employ over 10 percent of the private sector workforce.
-The National Venture Capital Association estimates that every $1 of venture capital invested between 1970 and 2010 yielded $6.27 in revenue.
+Investment in venture-backed companies only equates to 0.2 to 0.3 percent of U.S. gross domestic product each year, yet venture capital-backed firms employ more than 10 percent of the private sector workforce.
+The National Venture Capital Association estimates that every $1.00 of venture capital invested between 1970-2010 yielded $6.27 in revenue.
 This underscores the sizable economic benefits that venture capital investment can bring to regional economies.

 The venture capital funding process generally occurs in four stages.
 Each stage provides financing for different purposes, with earlier investments posing higher risks for investors and later stages posing less risk as the company finds stability.

 Nowhere in the U.S. is the value of venture capital more apparent than in northern California.
-The region's concentration of tech workers and other "knowledge spillovers" has made it a magnet for venture capital funding.
-In 2016, northern California captured an estimated $28 billion in venture capital -- nearly half of the national total.
+The region’s concentration of tech workers and other “knowledge spillovers” has made it a magnet for venture capital funding.
+In 2017, northern California captured an estimated $30 billion in venture capital -- more than 40 percent of the national total.

 The average investment amount per venture capital deal has increased substantially since 2013, suggesting a more favorable market for investment.
-With the exception of 2010, when e-commerce company Groupon raised a massive round of funding, the average investment amount per deal has not reached its pre-recession peak.
-The average venture capital investment in Illinois in 2016 was $7.8 million, compared with the national average of $12.6 million.
-The volatility of Illinois' average investments helps to show how national business cycles and even single deals can have an outsized effect on venture capital funding in the region.
+In 2017, the average investment amount per deal in Illinois surpassed its pre-recession peak for the first time since 2010, when e-commerce company Groupon raised a massive round of funding.
+The average venture capital investment in Illinois in 2017 grew substantially to $12.8 million, nearly closing a recent gap with the national average of $13.6 million.
+The volatility of Illinois’ average investments helps to show how national business cycles and even single deals can have an outsized effect on venture capital funding in the region.

-Since the early-2000s, Illinois has accounted for a relatively small but slowly increasing share of U.S. venture capital deals, growing from 1.1 percent in 2002 to 2.8 percent in 2016.
+Since the early-2000s, Illinois has accounted for a relatively small but increasing share of U.S. venture capital deals, growing from 1.1 percent in 2002 to 2.8 percent in 2017.
 Due to data limitations, metropolitan-level data are not available for the Boston or Chicago regions; however, the vast majority of venture capital deals in each state originate in their respective metropolitan areas.
-Since 2002, peer regions such as northern California and New York City have increased their respective shares of national venture capital deals, while deal activity in Illinois has remained relatively stagnant.
-In 2016, these four peer regions attracted over 60 percent of total venture capital funding in the U.S.
+Northern California has experienced recent declines in its share of national venture capital deals as other peer regions such as New York City have seen near continuous increases in deal making activity.
+By comparison, such activity in Illinois has remained relatively stagnant since 2011.
+In 2017, four peer regions attracted more than 60 percent of total venture capital funding in the U.S.

 About the Data